Qatari connection affair: Investigation

 The restrictions in place against Urich were lifted on 15 August by Rishon LeZion magistrate court judge Mizrahi, though the Israeli police appealed the decision on 17 August.
 The Lod District Court upheld the appeal on 18 August.

 Opposition leader Yair Lapid testified in the case, at the request of the Israeli police, on 27 August 2025.
 The same day, an arrest warrant for Footlik was issued by Israeli police.

 The Israeli police requested in September that the magistrate court not allow Urich to work in the prime minister's office, though the request was denied.
 The police appealed on 12 September to the Lod District Court.
 The district court accepted the appeal on 18 September, preventing Urich from working in the prime minister's office, or contacting anyone else involved in Qatargate, and marks the fifth time that Lod District Court judge Amit Michles has overturned a Qatargate-related decision by the Rishon LeZion Magistrate Court.

+The ban lapsed after a year, with 6 January 2026 marking the first time that Netanyahu and Urich had spoken since.
+The Lod District Court turned down an appeal to reimpose the ban related to the Qatargate case, as it was not filed with enough time to allow judicial review, though the ban regarding the leaked documents case will remain in force.

+In April 2026, Ofer Golan, a longtime spokesman and close advisor to Benjamin Netanyahu, announced his resignation after nearly a decade of service.
+Although the departure was officially described as a mutual decision, some reports suggest it came amid ongoing legal and political pressure related to Netanyahu's trial on corruption charges.

+It was confirmed in August 2026 that Mossad director Roman Gofman would not be investigating the case, due to his close ties to the suspects, as he served as military secretary for the PMO from May of 2024 until June 2026.